Dani Abalo: Later career

 On 24 July 2015, Abalo signed a two-year contract at Turkish Süper Lig club Sivasspor.
 He made his debut on 23 August, scoring from Cicinho's assist in a 4–2 loss at Eskişehirspor.

 Abalo returned to his country on 20 January 2016, joining Deportivo Alavés until the end of the second-tier campaign.
 After gaining promotion with the Basques he travelled abroad again, to Poland's Korona Kielce on 3 September.
-A week later he made his debut in Ekstraklasa, replacing compatriot Miguel Palanca for the final seven minutes of a 1–0 home win over Arka Gdynia; his first goal came on 17 October, again off the bench to equalise in a 1–2 loss to Śląsk Wrocław at the Kielce City Stadium.
+He made his debut in the Ekstraklasa a week later, replacing compatriot Miguel Palanca for the final seven minutes of a 1–0 home win over Arka Gdynia; his first goal came on 17 October, again off the bench to equalise in a 1–2 loss to Śląsk Wrocław at the Kielce City Stadium.

-On 31 August 2017, Abalo signed a three-year deal at FC Cartagena in Spain's division three.
+On 31 August 2017, Abalo signed a three-year deal at FC Cartagena in Spain's third tier.
 His team won their group in his first season, but were eliminated from the playoffs by Extremadura UD, and in his second year he was loaned to UP Langreo of the same league; his contract was rescinded on 3 July 2019.